peytonr18/coreos-ignition/docs/supported-platforms.md

 * [Amazon Web Services] (`aws`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * [Microsoft Azure] (`azure`)- Ignition will read its configuration from the custom data provided to the instance.
 Cloud SSH keys are handled separately.
 * [Microsoft Azure Stack] (`azurestack`) - Ignition will read its configuration from the custom data provided to the instance.
 Cloud SSH keys are handled separately.
+* Bare Metal - Use the `ignition.config.url` kernel parameter to provide a URL to the configuration.
+The URL can use the `http://`, `https://`, `tftp://`, `s3://`, or `gs://` schemes to specify a remote config or the `oem://` scheme to specify a local config, rooted in `/usr/share/oem`.
 * [Brightbox] (`brightbox`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * [CloudStack] (`cloudstack`) - Ignition will read its configuration from the instance userdata via either metadata service or config drive.
+Cloud SSH keys are handled separately.
+* `cloudsigma` - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * [DigitalOcean] (`digitalocean`) - Ignition will read its configuration from the droplet userdata.
 Cloud SSH keys and network configuration are handled separately.
 * [Exoscale] (`exoscale`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.
 * [Google Cloud] (`gcp`) - Ignition will read its configuration from the instance metadata entry named "user-data".
 Cloud SSH keys are handled separately.